anthonp/anthonp.github.io/blogs/browser-history-forensics.md

 ## 2) Anchor the timeline on the suspected download

-The next goal is to locate the download record for `SuspiciousPDFConverter.exe` so we can pivot from a **download timestamp** into the last ~15–20 navigations that likely led to it.
+The next goal is to locate the download record for `SuspiciousFile.exe` so we can pivot from a **download timestamp** into the last ~15–20 navigations that likely led to it.

 ### Example “defanged” target you’re hunting

-- Filename on disk: `SuspiciousPDFConverter.exe`
+- Filename on disk: `SuspiciousFile.exe`
-- Example download URL (fake/defanged): `hxxps://cdn[.]pdf-suspicious-tools[.]example/download/SuspiciousPDFConverter.exe`
+- Example download URL (fake/defanged): `hxxps://cdn[.]suspicious-tools[.]example/download/SuspiciousFile.exe`
 - Example referrer (fake/defanged): `hxxps://viewer[.]docs-preview[.]example/redirect?id=123`

 ## 3) Chrome History SQLite: table nuances